 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have been declining over the past year in the "under \$200K"
+Home sales have been declining over the past year in the "under \$200K" category the \$200K - \$300K market -- which is likely the most impactful change in our local market with a broad band of buyers seeking to purchase homes in that price range.
+As is likely no surprise, when looking at a two year period, the largest decline in inventory levels is in the under \$200K price range.

-category -- though likely because of limited inventory, and fewer properties existing in this range based on increasing home values.
-We have seen year-over-year increases in all other price ranges -- with the most significant increases in the pace of home sales being in those properties over \$400K in value.
+-- though likely because of limited inventory, and fewer properties existing in this range based on increasing home values.
+We have seen year-over-year increases in all other price ranges -- with the most significant comparative increase in the pace of home sales being in those properties over \$400K in value.

 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-There have been double digit declines in the inventory levels in all price ranges shown above except the under \$200K market.
-The largest decline is a 32% decline in the over \$400K market -- though the decline in inventory that is the most impactful for our market is likely the 17% decline in the availability of homes between \$200K and \$300K.
-It is refreshing to see a net year-over-year increase in inventory under \$200K, though the longer term trend is still a drastic decline.
+There have been double digit declines in the inventory levels in all price ranges shown above except the the \$300K - \$400K market.
+The largest decline is a 20% decline in bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory.
+Many consider a six month supply to be a balance between buyers and sellers.